radioactiveAHM/ray/README.md

-        "recv_buffer_size": null, // The size of the socket receive buffer, if set; null means default system size "nodelay": null, // Whether to disable Nagle’s algorithm; false means packets may be buffered for efficiency "keepalive": null, // Whether to enable keepalive packets to maintain connection activity "listen_backlog": 128 // Maximum number of queued connections waiting to be accepted },
+        "recv_buffer_size": null, // The size of the socket receive buffer, if set; null means default system size "nodelay": null, // Whether to disable Nagle’s algorithm; false means packets may be buffered for efficiency "keepalive": null, // Whether to enable keepalive packets to maintain connection activity },
     "blacklist": null // Domain blacklist
 }